Not everyone if familiar with brushing dos and don’ts.

 Do Use Fluoride Toothpaste

 The whole purpose of brushing teeth is to promote oral health.
-Fluoride has been proven to help prevent tooth decay so brushing daily with a fluoride toothpaste will help strengthen your teeth.
+Fluoride Treatements have been proven to help prevent tooth decay so brushing daily with a fluoride toothpaste will help strengthen your teeth.
 See our page on Good Oral Hygiene and Dental Care.

 Do Clean Your Tongue & Gums